BOSTON -- "We affirm."

 That word came Friday, Aug.
 13, from the Appeals Court in Boston that Ayer twin brothers Peter and Daniel McGuane have failed in their quest to reverse their convictions for the 2005 manslaughter of Kelly Proctor of Ayer.

-Appeals Court Associate Justice R. Malcolm Graham wrote the decision for the court, holding that Middlesex Superior Court Judge Diane Kottmyer did not err in failing to provide the jury with a definition of the word "accident," didn't err in refusing Daniel's request for the jury to be instructed on the concepts of self defense, and didn't err by permitting in testimony of a prior bad act
+Appeals Court Associate Justice R. Malcolm Graham wrote the decision for the court, holding that Middlesex Superior Court Judge Diane Kottmyer did not err in failing to provide the jury with a definition of the word "accident," didn't err in refusing Daniel's request for the jury to be instructed on the concepts of self defense, and didn't err by permitting in testimony of a prior bad act by Daniel McGuane against the victim.

 Graham wrote it was proper for Kottmyer to refuse to permit the defendant's suggested jury instruction on the term "accident."
 When an'accident is claimed by a defendant, the burden shifts to the state to prove otherwise beyond a reasonable doubt.